Gads Hill Place: Dickens

-Dickens was visited at Gads Hill Place in 1857 by Danish author and poet Hans Christian Andersen, who was invited for two weeks but who stayed for five.
+Dickens was visited at Gad's Hill Place in 1857 by Danish author and poet Hans Christian Andersen, who was invited for two weeks but who stayed for five.
 Other guests included Henry Wadsworth Longfellow, Charles Allston Collins, Wilkie Collins, Marcus Stone, H.F.
 Chorley, Percy Fitzgerald, John Leech, Alexander William Kinglake, William Powell Frith and Charles Fechter.

 In 1864 Fechter gave Dickens a prefabricated two-storey Swiss chalet as a Christmas present.
-Dickens had it assembled on land he owned on the opposite side of the Rochester High Road.
-Later, he had a brick-lined tunnel dug between the house's front lawn and the chalet.
-During the spring and summer months, Dickens worked on many of his later works in his study on the top floor of this Swiss chalet, including A Tale of Two Cities, Great Expectations, Our Mutual Friend and the unfinished The Mystery of Edwin Drood.
+Dickens had it assembled on land he owned on the opposite side of the Rochester High Road, known by the family as the Wilderness, which was accessible by a tunnel that he had built between the two areas some years earlier.
+He, Dickens worked on many of his later works in his study on the top floor of this Swiss chalet, including A Tale of Two Cities, Great Expectations, Our Mutual Friend and the unfinished The Mystery of Edwin Drood.
 The chalet has been preserved and was moved to Eastgate House in Rochester High Street, Rochester, as a memorial to the writer.

 The house remained Dickens's country home until his death in 1870, dying as he did of a stroke on a couch in the dining room there.
 Much of the contents of the house were auctioned after his death.

 Later history

-Gads Hill Place was bought by Charles Dickens, Jr. after his father's death, but he was forced to give it up in 1879 because of his own ill-health and financial difficulties.
+Gad's Hill Place was bought by Charles Dickens, Jr. after his father's death, but he was forced to give it up in 1879 because of his own ill-health and financial difficulties.
 The house was bought in 1890 by the Hon.
 Francis Law Latham, the then Advocate-General of Bombay.
 In 1924 the house became Gad's Hill School, which it remains today.

 As of 2013, the school was moving into purpose-built buildings in the grounds of the house, and there was a plan to open the house as a museum.

 In June 2008 the house was shown in the Channel 4 TV docudrama Dickens' Secret Lover, presented by actor Charles Dance, on Dickens's affair with the actress Ellen Ternan during the last 13 years of his life.

 Gads Hill Place is a Grade I listed building.